 (By the way, as far as I could tell, the room had not been searched by anyone before me, though we do have to assume that the killer — or somebody else — has Marvel’s keys.) )

 So, I went to the housing office and displayed my letter (I’ll explain that later, Professor) and they gave me a key.
 They knew all about Madeleine’s death — by which I mean that they knew she was dead — so they were glad to help, as far as I could tell.

 And so, I started to search.

 The room was… somewhat generic, if you see what I mean.
 She was playing a part, and, it seemed, trying to live like somebody who had not had servants for her whole life.
-The room was quite well organized, but impersonal.
-Clothes in the closet or in the dresser — not all over the floor, school books and notebooks, information from research she’d been doing for her classes, and so on.
+The room was clean and quite well organized, but impersonal.
+Clothes in the closet or in the dresser — not all over the floor — school books and notebooks, information from research she’d been doing for her classes, and so on.
 No diary or personal letters or anything like that.

 She was here for the spring semester, as we know, taking Economics 101, Beginning French, Intro to Philosophy, and Beginning Anthro (excuse me — of course I mean anthropology).

 (This shows that she was not living entirely on the straight and narrow, by the way, since she was already fluent in French.)

 For the summer she was studying James Joyce.
 It wouldn’t surprise me if she was taking the summer class just so she could continue to live here on campus — this was her life now, and I’m sure she didn’t want to shuttle back and forth between Madeleine and Marvel.